EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 }
 ```

 Your draft record is now published as a new record and is available under the URL `https://trng-b2share.eudat.eu/api/records/b43a0e6914e34de8bd19613bcdc0d364`!
+Please note that after a successful request the metadata returned is that of the draft record.
+You need to do another request to the published record to get its metadata.

 An EPIC persistent identifier and DOI (`ePIC_PID` and `DOI` fields) have been automatically generated and added to the metadata.
 The `owners` field array contains the internal user IDs.